Conversation Topics

 The camps were one of the most powerful factors for creating the phenomenon which the more courageous dissidents called “homo sovieticus” – a creature that has either forgotten what its natural human rights are, or it never learned that it had such rights.

-Nikola Daskalov was born on 08 September 1934.
-His father, Dimitar Daskalov, was a provincial governor of Plovdiv.
-After the communists came to power, his father was arrested, manhandled and subsequently sentenced to death by the Communist People's Court.
-He was shot on 10 February 1945.
+Nikola Daskalov was born on September 8, 1934, in Sofia.
+His father, Dimitar Daskalov, was a provincial governor of Plovdiv and of Xanthi in the Kingdom of Bulgaria.
+After the communists came to power, his father was arrested, badly abused and subsequently sentenced to death by the Communist People's Court.
+He was executed by firing squad on February 10, 1945, and Nikola and his mother were forcibly resettled from Sofia for nearly ten years.

 The camps were one of the most powerful factors for creating the phenomenon which the more courageous dissidents called “homo sovieticus” – a creature that has either forgotten what its natural human rights are, or it never learned that it had such rights.